A Guide to eBook Distribution.

 - Google Play

-Each platform has own eBook publishing platforms where you can get your eBook published and distributed.
-When you go with directly to these platforms for publication, it promises high royalties and there is no separate cost for distribution.
+Each platform has its own eBook publishing guidelines where you can get your eBook published and distributed.
+When you go directly to these platforms for publication, it promises high royalties.
+There is no separate cost for the distribution.
 You can get your eBook distributed with no delays.

 It makes the task tough for you since you need to follow reports from different places.
 You can use aggregators to make the task easier.

 What is an eBook Aggregator?

 eBook aggregators receive your eBook file and distribute it to more than one eBook retailer like Amazon, Barnes & Noble, Apple, etc. They get your eBook to many stores at once, aggregate the retailers, combine the metadata and sales reports across all platforms.

 The eBook aggregators make money by charging fees or keep a percentage of your sales.
 The aggregators that take a share percentage of your sales are called royalty-share aggregators.
 The ones that charge a fee for distributing your eBook are called flat fee aggregators.